You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Cutivate is a drug marketed by Fougera Pharms and is included in three NDAs.

 The generic ingredient in CUTIVATE is fluticasone propionate.
 There are twenty-nine drug master file entries for this compound.
-Seventy-two suppliers are listed for this compound.
+Seventy-three suppliers are listed for this compound.
 Additional details are available on the fluticasone propionate profile page.

 AI Deep Research